 Acrylic and polycarbonate sheeting have a number of differing characteristics.
-These two types of plastics are oftentimes compared to one another because they are both transparent and are two of the most frequently utilized types of see-through plastics.
+These two types of plastics are oftentimes compared to one another because they are similar in appearance and the most frequently utilized see-through plastic materials on the market.
 Both have benefits and drawbacks.
 Generally speaking, acrylic sheeting is shinier and polycarbonate sheet is stronger.
 Acrylic and polycarbonate both weigh less than half of what a comparably sized piece of glass weighs yet they are both much stronger than glass.
 Both materials are also very easy to clean.

 Polycarbonate is sometimes called Lexan (trademarked name by GE Plastics) or Makrolon.
 One of the biggest differences between acrylic and polycarbonate is the cost.
 Polycarbonate sheets can cost on average about 35% more than acrylic.

-- Less rigidity than acrylic and can be bought in flexible grades
+- Less rigid and available in a variety of flexible grades

 - Highly resistant to acids and other chemicals such as gasoline